forrestjs/forrestjs/gitbook/api/register-action/README.md

 });
 ```

-In this case `$INIT_FEATURE` is not just a string, but it will be matched against a formal dictionary, verified and translated to the relative string.
+In this case `$INIT_FEATURE` is not just a string, but it will be matched against a formal dictionary, verified, and translated to the absolute Extension name string.

 👉 Try to misspell it, you will see that the App crashes at boot time.